caldeyy/caldeyy.github.io/README.md

 # Experience

 **Research Assistant in Computational Biology**, Bocconi University, Milan, 2024-2025
-- Funding: ERC, "Agent-Based Modelling of Gene Networks to model clonal selection in the tumour microenvironment and predict therapeutic resistance"
+- Funding: European Research Council - "Agent-Based Modelling of Gene Networks to model clonal selection in the tumour microenvironment and predict therapeutic resistance"
 - Scientific Coordinator: Francesca Buffa
-- Topics: transcriptomics, proteomics, boosting algorithms, attention and transformers, semi-supervised learning, physics-informed neural networks.
+- Topics: transcriptomics, proteomics, gene networks, boosting algorithms, attention and transformers, semi-supervised learning, physics-informed neural networks.
 - We explore the dynamics of protein abundance and its relation to mRNA levels, leading to a richer understanding of gene regulation in cancer.

 **Tutor in Mathematics and Physics**, Monza e Brianza, 2018-2024